Clomid vs Letrozole for Fertility

 Cost Comparison

-Clomid and Letrozole are extremely useful and trusted fertility medications.
-They both help to induce ovulation and increase egg production at a much more affordable price point than injectable medications like gonadotropins.
-Similarly, they can both be used in conjunction with several different fertility treatments to improve the chances of getting pregnant
+Clomid and Letrozole are both well-established fertility medications.
+They reliably induce ovulation and increase egg production at a fraction of the cost of injectable gonadotropins.
+Both can also be used alongside a variety of fertility treatments to improve the chances of getting pregnant.

-Although conflicting results do exist, Letrozole appears to be the more effective medication to induce ovulation and increase pregnancy rates, especially for patients with PCOS.
-Many fertility specialists also prefer Letrozole because it causes fewer side effects.
+While research findings are mixed, Letrozole generally appears more effective at inducing ovulation and improving pregnancy rates, particularly in women with PCOS.
+Many fertility specialists also prefer Letrozole because it is associated with fewer side effects.

 Article Sources